1. Graduates draw upon their biomedical engineering foundations to perform experimental measurement, quantitative analysis, and engineering design.

 Biomedical engineers contribute to society from positions in universities, hospitals, government, the medical device and pharmaceutical industries, and a broad range of research enterprises.
 As the discipline grows, BME graduates are finding that their broad education provides an excellent platform from which to launch rewarding careers; begin graduate studies in biomedical engineering, biotechnology, or biophysics; or pursue advanced degrees in medicine, law, and business.

-Because of the need to maintain an excellent laboratory experience for each student, enrollment in the program is limited to 70 students per year.
+Because of the need to maintain an excellent laboratory experience for each student, enrollment in the program is limited to 60 students per year.
 Admission is based on space availability, academic performance, a personal essay, and diversity broadly defined.
-Application forms are available from the Office of the Associate Dean for Undergraduate Programs (Room A-122) of Thornton Hall.
+Application forms are available in the department office (Room 2010) in the Biomedical Engineering and Medical Science Building (MR5) in the School of Medicine, on the department website, and in the Office of the Associate Dean for Undergraduate Programs (Room A-122) of Thornton Hall.